libr-forum/libr/moderator/moderator_doc.md

 ### Logic:
 ```
-1. Check if GEMINI_API_KEY is loaded
+1. Check if loading from dotenv is successful
 2. Check if private key for signing is available
 3. If either missing, return error
 4. Else return nil
 ```

 ## 🔄 Interactions